ahmed-elwardany/Getting_Cleaning_Data_Project/README.md

 * Combining data into one complete dataset with all variables
 * Adding labels to variables / columns using the features vector
 * Extracts only the measurements on the mean and standard deviation for each measurement (i.e. selecting features / columns containing the word "mean" or "std" using the "grep" function)
-* Use activity_labels file to name the activities in the data set in a descriptive way, where currently we have a data set with activity as names, volunteers as IDs while selecting only the mean & standard deviation measurements
+* Use activity_labels file to name the activities in the data set in a descriptive way, where currently we have a data set with activities as names, volunteers as IDs while selecting only the mean & standard deviation measurements
 * Arranging the dataset according to Volunteer ID & Activity type plus writing it to (.txt) file (clean_ordered_data.txt)